 2015: The President Who Brought Christmas Cheer

 This ornament honors 30th president Calvin Coolidge (1923-1929).
 He was in office at the time of the lighting of the first National Christmas tree on the Ellipse, south of the White House.
 At 5 p.m. on Christmas Eve in 1923, Coolidge pressed a button to light more than 2,500 electric bulbs on the 60-foot tall fir tree (cut in his native Vermont).
-He was the first chief executive to preside over a public celebration of the Christmas.
+He was the first chief executive to preside over a public celebration of Christmas.

 All of the White House ornaments can be purchased here.
-Proceeds go to the White House Historical Association, a nonprofit group which educates the public about the First Residence and helps preserve its rooms and art collections.
+Proceeds go to the White House Historical Association, a nonprofit group that educates the public about the First Residence and helps preserve its rooms and art collections.